bira37/go-api-boilerplate/README.md

 ### Setup

-To create new migrations on the model, it is necessary to use [golang-migrate/migrate cmd tool](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).
+To create new migrations on the model, it is necessary to use [golang-migrate/migrate command-line tool](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).
 On Ubuntu you need to do the following steps:

 ```
 sudo su (enters superuser)